FeijiangHan/tire-match/README.md

 ### Design

-With optimization of the matching method completed, the goal mentioned at the beginning of reducing to under 10 minutes still wasn't achieved.
+With the optimization of the matching method completed, the goal mentioned at the beginning of reducing to under 10 minutes still wasn't achieved.
 Now I had to consider other methods.

 When it comes to efficiency, concurrency naturally comes to mind.
 PHP is single-threaded (although there are unusable multi-threading extensions), so there are no good solutions for concurrency.
 I could only use multiple processes.

 So how do multiple processes read the same log file?
 Here are some solutions:

-- Add log line counter in process, pass in parameter n to each process, process only handles lines where `line num % n = n`.
+- Add log line counter in process, pass in parameter n to each process, the process only handles lines where `line num % n = n`.
 I'm very familiar with this hacky distributed computing method already, haha.
-This method requires parameter passing and memory allocation for entire log in each process, and is not very elegant.
+This method requires parameter passing and memory allocation for the entire log in each process and is not very elegant.
-- Use Linux `split -l n file.log output_pre` to split file into files with n lines each, then have multiple processes read multiple files.
-Drawback is lack of flexibility, need to re-split if changing process count.
+- Use Linux `split -l n file.log output_pre` to split files into files with n lines each, then have multiple processes read multiple files.
+The drawback is a lack of flexibility, the need to re-split if changing process count.
-- Use Redis list queue to temporarily store logs, start multiple processes to consume the queue.
+- Use Redis list queue to temporarily store logs, and start multiple processes to consume the queue.
 This method requires additional writing to Redis, adding a step, but is flexible to scale and simple elegant code.

-Finally the third method was used.
+Finally, the third method was used.

 ### Results

-This method would still have bottlenecks, likely ending up on Redis network I/O. I didn't have the patience to start n processes to stress test company Redis.
+This method would still have bottlenecks, likely ending up on Redis network I/O. I wasn't patient enough to start processes to stress test the company Redis.
 Running 10 processes completed statistics in 3-4 minutes.
 Even adding Redis write time, well under 10 minutes.

-At the start, product had positioned matching speed at the hour level.
+At the start, the product had positioned matching speed at the hour level.
 Seeing their surprised expression when I came back with new log match results in 10 minutes made me feel slightly proud, haha~

 *Other paths can also take you further.*

 ## Summary

 There are many ways to solve problems.
 I believe that before solving various problems, you need to learn about many different concepts, even if only knowing their purpose.
 It's like having a toolkit, you should first stock it with as many tools as possible before being able to select the most suitable one when encountering a problem.
-Then of course you need to master using these tools proficiently in order to apply them to solve some unusual problems.
+Then of course, you need to master using these tools proficiently in order to apply them to solve some unusual problems.

 To do a good job, you must first sharpen your tools.
 To solve performance issues, mastering system-level methods is still insufficient.
 Sometimes changing the data structure or algorithm may have better results.
-I feel my knowledge in this area is still lacking, and will strengthen it slowly.
+I feel my knowledge in this area is still lacking and will strengthen it slowly.
 I hope everyone can work hard together.